colabottles/toddl/src/content/blog/an-open-challenge.md

   - culture
   - accessibility
   - inclusion
-layout: layouts/post.njk
+draft: false
 ---

-### To Tech Event Organizers
+## To Tech Event Organizers

 I have an open challenge to you if your event(s) are very heavily focused on alcohol.